Financial Samurai

 Do you have the fear of being alone forever?
-I never have because I’ve always been with someone since 14.
+I never have because I've always been with someone since 14.
 However, the older I get, the more I meet people who are still single in their 30s and 40s.
-That fear of being alone forever grows.
+That fear of being alone forever grows, especially after a loneliness epidemic grew after the pandemic.

-When I went to Switzerland this summer I had plenty of time to contemplate living life alone.
+When I went to Switzerland in the summer of 2013 I had plenty of time to contemplate living life alone.
 There was nobody to call in Zurich to hang out with until the wee hours of the morning.

 I couldn’t share a walk along the romantic Chapel Bridge at sunset in Lucerne.
 Nor could I experience with someone the amazingly steep Mt.
 Pilatus Railway that arrives at the top of Obwalden.
 Every experience is locked up in my memory.
 What a shame words nor pictures can do them justice.